cp-rep/Portfolio/README.md

 A small C project that leverages multithreading to perform a search from an early CS class.

 ### Template for C++ Project
-A typical extensible project layout I use for most of my Linux-based C++ work.
+A typical extensible project layout I use/adapt for most of my Linux-based C++ work.
 It adequately organizes my code for small projects while providing up-to-date unit testing functionality with GoogleTest.

 ### Misc Bash
 Various Bash scripts.